MP 60x20x5 / N38 - ring magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-Disadvantages of neodymium magnets:
+Disadvantages of NdFeB magnets:

-- They are prone to breaking as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+- They are fragile when subjected to a powerful impact.
+If the magnets are exposed to shocks, we recommend in a steel housing.
+The steel housing, in the form of a holder, protects the magnet from damage while also reinforces its overall durability,

-Safety Precautions
+Precautions

 Dust and powder from neodymium magnets are flammable.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
-Once crushed into fine powder or dust, this material becomes highly flammable.
+If the magnet is crushed into fine powder or dust, it becomes highly flammable.

 Neodymium magnets can demagnetize at high temperatures.